rahultoppur/CY4740FinalProject/whois_fast/README.md

 In our script, we spawn `N` threads (identical to however many files we end up creating).
 The idea is that every thread will be responsible for reading input in from one file (say `0`), performing the `whois` query, and writing the responses (the countries for each domain) to `0-output`.

+The script assumes each input file is stored in a directory `input`.
+You also need to create a directory `output` where each output file will be written to.

 A similar idea can be applied when performing our `delv` queries as well.

 ## To Run: